Integrated User Firewall Overview

 Active Directory Authentication as an Authentication Source

-On an SRX Series device, user information tables serve as the authentication source for information required by firewall security policies.
-The SRX Series device supports various user information tables including local, user firewall, and Unified Access Control (UAC) types.
+On an SRX Series device or NFX Series device, user information tables serve as the authentication source for information required by firewall security policies.
+The device supports various user information tables including local, user firewall, and Unified Access Control (UAC) types.
 The integrated user firewall feature introduces another type of authentication source—Active Directory authentication.

 The integrated user firewall feature gathers user and group information for Active Directory authentication by reading domain controller event logs, probing domain PCs, and querying Lightweight Directory Access Protocol (LDAP) services within the configured Windows domain.
 Up to two Windows domains are supported.